Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 However, their effectiveness declines in highly specialized multi-step analytical tasks.
-On the BixBench benchmark, GPT-4o achieved only $\sim$9\% accuracy in open-ended evaluations, while Claude 3.5 Sonnet reached $\sim$17\%; both of them performed at random levels in multiple-choice settings, that shows inadequate performance for real-world analyses \cite{mitchener2025bixbench}.
-Domain-augmented models such as BioAgents \cite{mehandru2025bioagents}, built on Phi-3 with orthogonal fine-tuning and self-aware methods, significantly outperformed GPT-4o.
-BioAgents achieved ROUGE-1 = 0.121, ROUGE-2 = 0.012, ROUGE-L = 0.071, and ROUGE-L-SUM = 0.086, clearly ourperforming GPT-4o baselines.
+On the BixBench benchmark, GPT-4o achieved only $\sim$9\% accuracy in open-ended evaluations, while Claude 3.5 Sonnet reached $\sim$17\%; both of them performed at random levels in multiple-choice settings, which shows inadequate performance for real-world analyses \cite{mitchener2025bixbench}. \x{Nevertheless, direct comparison remains challenging because the reported results are based on heterogeneous tasks and evaluation criteria, and the observed performance gaps may be influenced by methodological differences rather than fundamental model limitations.} Domain-augmented models such as BioAgents \cite{mehandru2025bioagents}, built on Phi-3 with orthogonal fine-tuning and self-aware methods, significantly outperformed GPT-4o.
+BioAgents achieved ROUGE-1 = 0.121, ROUGE-2 = 0.012, ROUGE-L = 0.071, and ROUGE-L-SUM = 0.086, clearly \x{outperforming} GPT-4o baselines.
+The Galactica \cite{taylor2022galactica} model demonstrates stronger performance than general-purpose LLMs, such as GPT-3 by 68.2\% versus 49.0\% accuracy on biological reasoning tasks.
+Specifically, Galactica 120B achieves superior accuracy in domain-specific benchmarks and knowledge probes, highlighting the importance of curated scientific corpora over massive but unfiltered training data.

 Performance can be enhanced when these models are integrated into modular systems.
 OLAF \cite{riffle2025olaf} and BRAD \cite{pickard2024language} extended the capabilities of GPT-3.5 and GPT-4 beyond conventional Retrieval-Augmented Generation (RAG) by incorporating agentic execution and external bioinformatics tools such as Scanpy and PubMed.
 For BRAD, the RAG pipeline produced higher faithfulness and relevance scores than both standard LLM and Enhanced RAG (ERAG) settings.
-Similarly, Claude-3-Haiku, using cache-augmented generation (CAG) via Amazon Bedrock, achieved consistently strong performance, although its sensitivity to data complexity indicated the need for adaptive prompting strategies \cite{nair2025prediction}.
+Similarly, Claude-3-Haiku, using cache-augmented generation (CAG) via Amazon Bedrock, achieved consistently strong performance, \x{although its performance varied with dataset complexity, indicating the need for adaptive prompting strategies} \cite{nair2025prediction}.
+Further quantitative evaluations reinforce these observations.
+GPT-4o and GPT-4 presented strong precision and recall (Precision = 0.95, Recall = 0.94) without fine-tuning, with performance enabled by prompt design and temperature tuning \cite{smith2025funcfetch}.
+GPT-4 also achieved competitive retrieval metrics: Hit Ratio (HR) of 23.32\% @10, 24.39\% @15, and 24.59\% @20 for $N=10$; and 53.90\% @10, 58.38\% @15, and 59.55\% @20 for $N=20$, demonstrating substantial improvements with larger retrieval scopes \cite{chang2024gene}.